Responsive

 For a more in-depth understanding of Testkube and how it integrates with your CI/CD platforms along with using any testing tool, refer to our documentation.
 We also suggest you try Testkube first-hand to understand the benefits of Testkube.

 Try it out today by signing into Testkube.
-And join our Slack community for guidance and support!
+And join our Slack community for guidance and support.

 About Testkube

 Testkube is a test execution and orchestration framework for Kubernetes that works with any CI/CD system and testing tool you need, empowering teams to deliver on the promise of agile, efficient, and comprehensive testing programs by leveraging all the capabilities of K8s to eliminate CI/CD bottlenecks, perfecting your testing workflow.
-Get started with Testkube for free.
+Get started with Testkube's free trial today!